FREE SHIPPING on purchases over 1,500 CZK 📦

 Cervical fluid

-Its main task is:
+Its main functions are:

-Cervical mucus monitoring to determine fertility
+Tracking cervical mucus to determine fertility

-Does hormonal contraception affect vaginal secretions?
+Does hormonal contraception affect vaginal discharge?

 Vaginal discharge versus vaginal infection

-This usually manifests itself in:
+This usually manifests as:

-• Discharge of an unusual color (grayish-white, yellow-green)
+• Discharge of unusual color (whitish-grey, yellowish-green)

-• Discharge of a thick, lumpy consistency
+• Discharge of thick, lumpy consistency

 • Itching, burning